Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling

-\textit{Discussion.}---In summary, we developed a quantitatively predictive single-parameter scaling theory of maximally chaotic scrambling dynamics, which embodies self-similarity of the spectral correlations along the whole process.
+In summary, we developed a quantitatively predictive single-parameter scaling theory of maximally chaotic scrambling dynamics, which embodies self-similarity of the spectral correlations along the whole process.
 The theory is amenable to a complete analytical treatment, delivering bounds for the decay of the spectral correlations on all scales.
-These bounds are tightly met by Dyson Brownian motion, which illuminates the physical content of the scaling theory, and underlines the privileged nature of this paradigmatic RMT process.
+These bounds are tightly met by Dyson's Brownian motion, which illuminates the physical content of the scaling theory and underlines the privileged nature of this paradigmatic RMT process.
 Signatures of inefficient or incomplete scrambling in other scenarios are captured sensitively, revealing, for instance, that the purely exponential decay of spectral correlations observed by a wide class of scrambling models is in itself not a sufficient signature of maximally chaotic scrambling.
-The scaling theory also concretizes deeper conceptual features of general scrambling dynamics, such as the intimate link of short-time scrambling and long-time ergodicity enforced by the unitarity of this process.
-As chaotic scrambling is a fundamental tenet of complex quantum-matter phenomenology, this approach transfers to a wide range of physical domains.
-Interesting extensions would include the consideration of constrained dynamics, such as those obtained from symmetries placing systems into different universality classes, as well as examination of the extremal statistics at the spectral edge.
+Within the scaling theory, we are further able to compute the OTOC, which can be expressed as a combination of the spectral correlation functions.